taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 What happens if you have a task that has multple outputs and a second task that only lists one of the outputs?
 Does the second task get the extra outputs from the first task?

-The answer is no. A task will only get the volumes that match the name of the inputs listed in the task's config.
+The answer is no. A task will only get the artifacts that match the name of the inputs listed in the task's config.

 ```yaml
 ---